 If I am an international student.
 What do I need to know about visas, immigration documents, and other related matters?

-International students must speak with the Assistant Dean of Students for International Student Services Dana Lawson to discuss their visa program status, departure to (and return from) their home country, and other considerations.
-When an international student initiates a Leave of Absence, they will normally be scheduled with the Assistant Dean for their leave meeting.
+International students must speak with the program director for International Student Services to discuss their visa program status, departure to (and return from) their home country, and other considerations.
+Please contact ISS at email@example.com to schedule an appointment.

 How is the process of taking time off different if I'm an incoming student (new first year or transfer student)?